openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

    "start" list.
 In this step the edges are traversed in the opposite edge direction.
 All newly visited nodes are added to the matched sub-graph.
 This step is needed to add nodes required for calculation values of internal nodes of the matched sub-graph.
    3. Checks that all "end" nodes were reached from "start" nodes.
-If no then exit with error.
+If no, exits with an error.
    4. Check that there are no [Parameter](../../../ops/infrastructure/Parameter_1.md) operations among added nodes.
-If they exist then the sub-graph depends on the inputs of the model.
+If they exist, the sub-graph depends on the inputs of the model.
 Such configuration is considered incorrect so the Model Optimizer exits with an error.

 This algorithm finds all nodes "between" start and end nodes and nodes needed for calculation of non-input nodes of the